ZadorLaboratory/mapseq-processing/etc/user_report_inj_template2.md

 1. We have checked barcode amount in H2O controls.

-The UMI counts from negative controls are listed in the matrix named “ctrl”.
+The UMI counts from negative controls are listed in the TSV named “controls.tsv”.
 This background looks normal.

 1. We have calculated false positive rates.
 For target sites, the false positive rate is 0 when the UMI threshold is set above 3\.
 1. We have checked the template switching rate induced during sample processing (PCR).
 The rate is 0.08%, which means 0.08% of the total molecules in the target sites coming from the template switching.
 This rate is considered low.

 ### Further Analysis